TheFourGreatErrors/alpha-rptr/README.md

 ```

 ### 4. Hyperopt Mode
-Back test Mode: In this mode, the script will back test the specified strategy using historical data for the specified trading pair on the Binance exchange.
+Hyperopt mode is a feature that automatically searches for the best values of hyperparameters to optimize the performance of a trading strategy.
 To run the script in this mode, use the following command:
 ```bash
 $ python main.py --hyperopt --account binanceaccount1 --exchange binance --pair BTCUSDT --strategy Sample
 ```